-- 3. The historical mineral resource estimate for Challacollo is referenced from Aftermath's technical report dated February 15, 2021 entitled "Technical Report Challacollo Silver-Gold Mineral Resource Estimate" which has an effective date of December 15, 2020 and has beenfiled on SEDAR+.
+3. The historical mineral resource estimate for Challacollo is referenced from Aftermath's technical report dated February 15, 2021 entitled "Technical Report Challacollo Silver-Gold Mineral Resource Estimate" which has an effective date of December 15, 2020 and has beenfiled on SEDAR+.
 Basic assumptions for the historical estimate include: (a) open pit and underground constrained, (b) Ordinary Kriging and Inverse Distance (squared) block models, and (c) reported at an open pit cutoff of 35 g/t AgEq and an underground cutoff of 93 g/t AgEq.
-Silver equivalent ("AgEq") calculated as AgEq (g/t) = Ag (g/t) + 57.065 Au (g/t) based upon US\$20/oz Ag with recovery of 92% Ag and US\$1,400/oz Au with recovery of 75%. - The historical estimate should not be relied on until verified by a Qualified Person. - Contained metal as thousands of troy ounces calculated by EMX's Qualified Person under NI 43-101. - 4.
-The historical mineral resource estimate for Tartan Lake is referenced from CGC's (previously Satori Resources) technical report entitled "Tartan Lake Project Technical Report, Manitoba, Canada, April 2017" dated April 5, 2017 and which has an effective date of February 20, 2017 and has been filed on SEDAR+. - Basic assumptions for the historical estimate include: (a) grade shell constrained, (b) Inverse Distance (squared) multi-pass block model, (c) reported at an underground cutoff of 3.0 g/t Au, and d) mineral resource does not include mined out material.
+Silver equivalent ("AgEq") calculated as AgEq (g/t) + 57.065 Au (g/t) based upon US\$20/oz Ag with recovery of 92% Ag and US\$1,400/oz Au with recovery of 75%.

+The historical estimate should not be relied on until verified by a Qualified Person.

+Contained metal as thousands of troy ounces calculated by EMX's Qualified Person under NI 43-101.